VascoRibeiroPereira/phone-spectrophotometer/Original Design Files/Readme.md

 To edit it you'll need to download SketchUp Make from [here](https://www.sketchup.com/download/make)

 If you only want the auxiliary design files you can use the stereolithography file format (.stl)

+___
+## Add of the steadyversion!

+The Steady Version solves an issue related to the block position not being fixed into the Phone holder.
+This way it allows more confidence in calibration curves and further results with reproducibility.

+_Important note_: I recommend printing the LED Block - Steady Version horizontally.